sonertari/PFFW/README.md

 Note that you can strip down xbase and xfont install sets to reduce the size of the iso file.
 Copy or link them to the appropriate locations under `openbsd/pffw`.

 Now you can run the createiso script which should produce an iso file in the same folder as itself.

+### Build steps

+The following are steps you can follow to build PFFW yourself.
+Some of these steps can be automated by a script.
+You can modify these steps to suit your needs.

+- Install OpenBSD:
+	+ Download installXY.iso from an OpenBSD mirror
+	+ Create a new VM with 60GB disk, choose a size based on your needs
+	+ Add a separate 8GB disk for /dest, which will be needed to make release(8)
+	+ Start VM and install OpenBSD
+	+ Create a local user
+	+ During installation mount the dest disk to /dest
+	+ Add noperm to /dest in /etc/fstab
+    + Make /dest owned by build:wobj and set its perms to 700
+    + Create /dest/dest/ and /dest/rel/ folders

+- Fetch PFFW sources and update if upgrading:
+	+ Install git
+	+ Clone PFFW to your home folder

+	+ Bump version number X.Y in the sources, if upgrading
+		+ cd/amd64/etc/boot.conf
+		+ meta/createiso
+		+ meta/install.sub
+		+ src/create_po.sh
+		+ Doxyfile
+		+ README.md
+		+ src/lib/defs.php

+	+ Bump version number XY in the sources, if upgrading
+		+ README.md

+	+ Update based on release date, project changes, and news, if upgrading
+		+ config/etc/motd
+		+ meta/root.mail
+		+ README.md

+	+ Update copyright if necessary

+- Make sure the signify key pair for UTMFW is in the correct locations:
+    + Save .pub and .sec to docs/signify
+    + Copy .pub to /etc/signify/, .pub file is copied into the bsd.rd file while making release(8) to verify install sets during installation

+- Update packages:
+	+ Install OpenBSD packages
+		+ Set the download mirror, use the existing cache if any
+            ```
+            PKG_PATH=/var/db/pkg_cache/:https://cdn.openbsd.org/pub/OpenBSD/X.Y/packages/amd64/
+            ```
+		+ Save the depends under PKG_CACHE, which will be used later on to update the packages in the iso file
+            ```
+            export PKG_CACHE=/var/db/pkg_pffw/
+            ```
+		+ symon
+		+ symux
+		+ pftop
+		+ php, php-cgi, php-curl, php-pcntl

+	+ Update the links under cd/amd64/X.Y/packages/ with the OpenBSD packages saved under PKG_CACHE

+- Update meta/install.sub:
+    + Update the versions of the packages listed in THESETS

+- Make release(8):
+    + Extract src.tar.gz and and sys.tar.gz under /usr/src/
+    + Apply the patches under openbsd/pffw
+	+ Follow the instructions in release(8), this step takes about 6 hours on a relatively fast computer
+		+ Use export DESTDIR=/dest/dest/ RELEASEDIR=/dest/rel/
+		+ Build kernel and reboot
+		+ Build system
+		+ Make release
+    + Copy install sets under /dest/rel/ to ~/OpenBSD/X.Y/amd64/

+- Update install sets:
+	+ Update the links for install sets under cd/amd64/X.Y/amd64 using the install sets under ~/OpenBSD/X.Y/amd64/ made above
+	+ Remove the old links
+	+ Copy the xbaseXY.tgz install set from installXY.iso to docs/expat/amd64/xbaseXY.tgz
+	+ Copy the xfontXY.tgz install set from installXY.iso to docs/fonts/amd64/xfontXY.tgz

+- Update configuration files under config to the new versions of packages:
+    + Also update Doxyfile if the doxygen version changed

+- Update PFRE:
+    + Update PFRE to current version, support changes in pf if any
+    + Create man2web package and install
+    + Produce pf.conf.html from pf.conf(2) using man2web
+    + Merge PFRE changes from the previous pf.conf.html, most importantly the anchors

+- Update phpseclib to its new version if any:
+    + Merge PFFW changes from the previous version

+- Update d3js to its new version if any:
+    + Fix any issues caused by API changes if any

+- Strip xbase and xfont:
+	+ Make sure the contents are the same as in the one in the old iso file, except for the version numbers
+	+ SECURITY: Be very careful about the permissions of the directories and files in these install sets, they should be the same as the original files

+- Run the createiso script:
+	+ Install gettext-tools and doxygen for translations and documentation
+	+ Run ./createiso under ~/pffw/